kamalraj21intel/hugo-demo-site/README.md

 ﻿# hugo-demo-site
 A demo website built using Hugo.
-To build and publish the website locally, run:
+To build and publish the website locally, run the following in the terminal:

 ```
 hugo serve
 ```

-Click the hyperlink to view in browser.
+Click the hyperlink (local ip address) to view in browser.